 What are the changes happening in the PR industry?

-The PR industry is influenced by both internal factors within the sector and external forces such as the media and businesses.
+The PR industry is influenced by internal factors within the sector and external forces such as the media and businesses.

 What factors are driving these changes?